ThinkEQ/assembly-solutions-ltd/src/pages/news/how-we’ve-coped-through-covid-and-the-surprising-opportunities-it-has-given-us.md

         #### **Coping through Coronavirus**

-        When COVID-19 struck us all last year, it was without a doubt the most uncertain and worrying time for a lot of businesses.
+        When the Coronavirus pandemic struck us all last year, it was without a doubt the most uncertain and worrying time for a lot of businesses.

         On Monday 16th March 2020, we were instructed to "Stay at Home" if you could work from home.
 The following morning we called all managers into an urgent meeting and discussed what we needed to do to start following the new government guidelines.